Understanding your benefits

 - If you are an active member of the AE Section, consider switching to the MP03 Section where Pearson will pay more into your pot.
 To find out more visit My Contributions.

-- Make sure you complete an expression of wish form if you have not already or if your circumstances have changed.
+- Make sure you complete an Expression of wish form if you have not already or if your circumstances have changed.

 - Read your pension benefit statement carefully – it can help you make decisions about whether you want to amend your investments or contribute more.